Black holes

 LQG and Sgr A* paper published in ApJ!

 My paper with Misba Afrin and Sushant Ghosh on Loop Quantum Gravity and the shadow of Sgr A*, which I previously reported on in an earlier news item, has now officially been published in ApJ!
 The full bibliographic coordinates for the paper are Astrophys.
 J. 944 (2023) 149.
-Here is a link to the paper (which is published Open Access).
+Here is the link to the paper (which is published Open Access).

 Visit by Luca Visinelli